19th ANNUAL CONSERVATION IN ACTION TOUR, FIELD TO MARKET ANNUAL MEETING TO CO-LOCATE IN RALEIGH, N.C., JUNE 1-4, 2026

 Why North Carolina?
 The rotating Conservation in Action Tour highlights diverse production systems and regions, and North Carolina’s varied topography, climate, and food production makes it critically important to the nation’s agriculture economy.
 North Carolina ranks first in the U.S. in sweet potato production, second in Christmas trees, turkeys, and trout, and third in hogs and pigs and cucumbers.

-North Carolina was also home to Hugh Hammond Bennet, the foremost expert and advocate for soil conservation of the 20th century.
+North Carolina was also home to Hugh Hammond Bennett, the foremost expert and advocate for soil conservation of the 20th century.
 His efforts drove the establishment of what is now the USDA Natural Resources Conservation Service in 1935, and his home county is part of the Brown Creek Soil and Water Conservation District, the first SWCD in the country that set the stage for more than 3,000 nationwide.

 Early registration for the Conservation in Action Tour is open through March 17 at a discounted rate of $349.
 Registration, agenda details, and sponsorship information can be found at ctic.org/tour.